-The mid-range is where the bulk of the audible audio frequencies reside and when lacking causes the instruments and vocals in music to sound distant and muffled.
+The mid-range is where the bulk of the audible audio frequencies reside, and when unbalanced, causes the instruments and vocals in music to sound thin, distant or muddy/cluttered.
 In our frequency response score, the mid-range is assigned the same weight as treble and bass.

 - 100% Std.
 Err.

 Treble frequency response describes how accurately headphones reproduce the high frequencies of the audible frequency spectrum.
-Treble ranges from 2KHz to 20KHz and represents the comprehensibility of higher harmonics for lead instruments and vocals, the sibilant tones and the airiness you can hear in tracks.
+Treble ranges from 2KHz to 20KHz and represents the higher harmonics of lead instruments and vocals, cymbals, the sibilant tones (S and T sounds) and the airiness you can hear in tracks.

 When treble is lacking, the higher harmonics of instruments and vocals lose detail and brilliance.
-This is significant, as the absence of good treble may make audio sound dark and lacking openness.
-In our frequency response score, treble is assigned the same weight as the mid -range and bass, even though very high frequencies are less audible to older listeners.
+This is significant, as the absence of good treble may make audio sound dark and lacking detail and presence.
+In our frequency response score, treble is assigned the same weight as the mid-range and bass, even though very high frequencies are less audible to older listeners.

 Total Harmonic distortion

-Total harmonic distortion is a flaw in audio reproduction that generates unintended frequencies that muddy the expected sound.
+Total harmonic distortion is a flaw in audio reproduction that generates unintended frequencies that reduces the clarity of the intended sound.
+For examples, if a 100Hz signal is fed to a headphone with second order harmonic distortion, it will produce a 200Hz tone in addition to the intended 100Hz tone.
+The higher the amount of harmonic distortion, the higher the level of the 200Hz tone will be, relative to the 100Hz signal.
 At high levels of harmonic distortion, audio quality deteriorates because the unwanted frequencies make tracks sound unclear and fuzzy.

-Luckily, harmonic distortion is hard to perceive by ear alone and although noticeable at higher volumes or by very sensitive ears, for most people it’s rarely audible.
-This is why we have not assigned much weight this test.
+Luckily, harmonic distortion is hard to perceive by ear alone and although noticeable at higher amounts or by very sensitive ears, for most people it’s rarely audible.
+This is why we have not assigned much weight to this test.

-Soundstage describes the perceived location and environment of sound, as intended by the audio arrangement.
-Headphones that can reproduce this effect give the impression that sound is coming from outside, rather than inside of your head.
-A good soundstage will sound more like speakers in a room compared to headphones on your head.
+Soundstage describes the perceived location, size, and environment where the music/sound is happening.
+Headphones that can reproduce this effect give the impression that sound is coming from outside in a room, rather than inside a vacuum in your head.
+A headphone with a good soundstage will sound more like speakers in a room compared to headphones on your head.